eartigau/ccf_demo/README.md

 This project contains a Python script `ccf_s1d.py` that computes the cross-correlation function (CCF) for a given spectrum and mask.
 The script uses various libraries such as `astropy`, `numpy`, `scipy`, and `argparse`.

+This code expects APERO s1d (either 'v' or 'w' format) files as inputs and a mask as defined inside the LBL architecture or taken from APERO outputs.

+Note that if you call the code from another Python code, you can define your own bandpasses.

 ## Requirements

 - Python 3.x